01Maya/Nexus_Product_Launch/README.md

 ## 🔍 Preview

-Experience the next generation design - Explore the live site to see elegant transitions and minimal layout in action.
+Experience the Next Generation Design - Explore the live site to see elegant transitions and minimal layout in action.

 https://nexus-product-launch.vercel.app/